 Pole Barn Construction Process: 4 Steps You Need to Know

-Honestly, we really don’t.
-However, what we do know are the four phases that should be taking place before, during, and after your project.
-We want to make sure that you’re aware of those phases as well...no matter who you build with.
+Honestly, there is no right or wrong answer.
+But, there are four phases that should be taking place before, during, and after your pole barn project...no matter who you build with.

 The 4 Phases of Pole Barn Construction

-- Your down payment is due to your builder of choice.
+At this time, the first down payment is due to your preferred builder.

 - Site preparation